j-dang4/SIEMLab/README.md

 <h2>Description</h2>
-This project consists of upcycling a useless old laptop and converting it into a headless SIEM to monitor my home network and endpoints
+This project consists of upcycling an old laptop and converting it into a headless SIEM to monitor various endpoints in my home network.
 <br />